D-Bhatta/Python-Optimization/subrepos/BUILD.md

 ## Setup Project

 1. Create a VS Code workspace as **repo-name**`.code-workspace`
-2. Pull changes from remote using `git pull`
+2. Pull changes from remote using `git pull origin master`
 3. Create a new branch using `git checkout -b` **setup**
 4. `python -m venv` **environment-name**
 5. Add environment file name to **.gitignore** file